Merchant Taylors’ Consolidated Charities for the Infirm

 - Category 1 – things of benefit to people who are elderly; or

-- Category 2 – things of benefit to people who are in financial hardship and have at least one of the following characteristics:
+- Category 2 – things of benefit to people who are not only in financial hardship but also have at least one of the following characteristics:

 - with physical or mental health issues